vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/IDE Configuration/JetBrains Rider Configuration.md

 3. Install the bundled Unity Support plugin **in Rider** (**File | Settings | Plugins**).
 4. Follow any configuration prompts Rider may show in the bottom right of the editor.

+If you still have issues, restart your computer.

 ---